Making a bottle stopper is quick and easy. It’s a great use of small

 |The mandrel can be threaded into the wood either by hand or by inserting it in the tail stock and turning both the head stock wheel and the tail stock by hand for even threading.
 Be sure to back the mandrel out every 2 threads to remove the chips; the chips can accumulate and break the threading.|

 |Remove the jaw chuck, the mandrel inserted into the head stock spindle and the tail stock brought up for support.
 Be sure your spindle is clean so the mandrel seats, also the mandrel has a 1/4″ x 20 tpi thread for a draw bar that you should use if you don’t use the tail stock.|

 |Using a drawbar helps keep the mandrel tight in the spindle while turning.
 Thread the draw bar into the mandrel, through the spindle and tighten the knob to keep the mandrel secure.|

 |Turn final design.
 By the way, this finished design is a bit different than my original plan in the picture above because there was an crack that needed to be turned out.
 It is the same wood, the color variation is from lack of photographic skills.|

 I have a “step” on top and bottom in case the bolt isn’t running true.
-Adjust the wood in the jaws so the bolt runs true then re-turn the step.
+Adjust the wood in the jaws so the bolt runs true then turn the step so it’s true.
 When that re-turned step is reversed into the chuck and the bolt runs true, remove the bolt and apply glue.
-Be sure the bolt protrudes 1/2″.
+Be sure the threaded end of the bolt protrudes 1/2″.